First-Year Writing Requirement

 Meeting the Writing Requirement

-- Score a 4 or 5 on the LANGUAGE/Composition Advanced Placement exam.
+- Scoring a 4 or 5 on the LANGUAGE/Composition Advanced Placement exam.

-- Score a 32 or higher on the ELA result (an average of your English, Reading, and Writing scores) of an ACT exam taken on or after September 1, 2015.
+- Scoring a 32 or higher on the ELA result (an average of your English, Reading, and Writing scores) of the ACT exam.

-- Score a minimum of 6 on each category (reading, analysis, and writing) of the SAT Essay Exam taken on or after March 1, 2016.
+- Scoring a minimum of 6 on each category (reading, analysis, and writing) of the SAT essay exam.